Nissan Pulsar: N15 (1995)

 In 1995, the N15 Pulsar was launched as a compact car, rather than subcompact, and sold in Europe as the Nissan Almera.
 The New Zealand Nissan Sentra changed name to Pulsar after the Nissan assembly plant in Wiri, Auckland closed down in 1998, in favor of imports from Japan.
 Again, four- and five-door models were offered, with three-door models being available in Europe and Japan only, and not Australia and New Zealand.
 North American customers did not receive this car, with the Sunny-based Sentra B14 being sold there instead.

 The chassis designation "N" series carried over to the Bluebird Sylphy (N16) in 2000 for the Japanese market.

-The Australasian versions included the LX, SLX, Q and SSS variants.
-New Zealand specific versions included the S and SE variant.
-The SSS model (5-door hatch only) featured the SR20DE engine featuring 105 kW/179 Nm.
+The Australian versions included the LX, SLX, Q and SSS variants.
+New Zealand specific versions included the S and SE variants.
+The SSS model (5-door hatch only) featured the SR20DE engine featuring 143 PS and 179 Nm.

 The station wagon continued to be from the Sunny, later spun off in Japan into the Nissan Wingroad.